eileenlimur/HumanContact-challenge/README.md

 ## CRA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts